mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 # TDM LU Implementation - Generic Guidelines

-A TDM task copies a selected [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md) from the selected source environment to the selected target environment.
+A TDM task copies a selected [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md) from a selected source environment to a selected target environment.
 A Business Entity can have multiple [LUs](/articles/03_logical_units/01_LU_overview.md) with a flat or a hierarchical structure.
 For example, a Customer Business Entity can consist of Customer Care, Billing, Ordering and Usage LUs.
 The ability to break a BE up into several LUs enables maximum flexibility and avoiding duplicate development.
 In addition, defining a hierarchical structure of parent-child LUs enables creating LUs based on the natural root entity of the related data sources instead of forcefully setting unified root entities on all LUs related to a given BE.

 Each LU in a TDM project must have additional components to support TDM functionality.